 - Letter to hospital provider regarding discharge of patients after missed appointment

-- Letter to local CCG regarding discharge of patients after missed appointment
+- Letter to local ICB regarding discharge of patients after missed appointment

-- Letter to CCG regarding inappropriate workload transfer
+- Letter to IBC regarding inappropriate workload transfer

 - Letter for request to complete non-contractual administrative task